linrock/blitz-tactics/README.md

 yarn blitz:game_modes:check  # prints the number of puzzles in the db for each game mode
 ```

-Run a rails dev server: `rails s`
+* Run a rails dev server: `rails s`
-Run a webpack dev server: `yarn dev` or `./bin/webpack-dev-server`
+* Run a webpack dev server: `yarn dev` or `./bin/webpack-dev-server`

-Go to `http://localhost:3000/` and the page will load if all went well.
+Go to `http://localhost:3000/` and you'll see the Blitz Tactics homepage if all went well.

 ## Special thanks